mfractor/xamarin-forms.swipe-view/README.md

 This declares a new `SwipeView` to give the `SortModeDescription` label three context menu items.
 When a user swipe left to right, the swipe view reveals three context actions (`↓`, `↑` and `╳`) that trigger different sorting filters on the movie collection.

-As we have set `Mode="Reveal"`, the swipe view reveals all `SwipeItem`s and then requires the user to tap on an item to execute it.
+Also, as we have set `Mode="Reveal"`, the swipe view will reveal all `SwipeItem`s and then require the user to tap on an item to execute it.

 Lastly, we initialise the `Invoked` event with a method from our code-behind class.
 When the user taps on the item, the `SwipeView` will execute this method.